ataylor89/weatherforecast/README.md

 What happens when a user opens a website in a web browser?

-The web browser creates a connection with a web server.
+The web browser establishes a connection with a web server.
 A connection is uniquely defined by a pair of sockets.
 Each socket has the form ipaddr:port, where ipaddr is an IP address and port is a port number.

 I think that the word *socket* comes from electrical engineering.
 We connect a computer to a source of electricity by plugging the computer into a socket.
 The connection between a wall socket and a computer socket allows for electricity to flow into a computer.